 Cheese Boxes (or any wooden boxes for that matter)

 My sister was a hard core cheese box collector.
 Hard.
 Core.
 She probably had close to thirty of them lined up on a shelf that went all the way around her kitchen.

 This cheese box sets on my desk as a file folder holder.
 It's one of the larger 5 pound cheese boxes from her collection.

 Rotating Metal Bins

-Ever since I showed you the metal bin that I bought at Harbor Freight in my Industrial Rotating Hardware Bins For Less post, I have been addicted to this puppy.
+Ever since I showed you the metal bin that I bought at Harbor Freight in my Industrial Rotating Hardware Bins For Less post, I have been in love with this puppy.
 They are great for having things super duper handy on your desk, craft area or kitchen.
-But, what they don’t tell you (and I will) is that they are CUTE!
+But, what they don't tell you (and I will) is that they are CUTE!